andyqwartz/SERENDIPPO_WEBSITE/_posts/2024-2-2-June-Cavlan.md

 This comparative analysis reveals the crucial importance of respecting body memory in musical interpretation.
 Although the Live Room version presents undeniable qualities in terms of arrangement and production, the more intimate TikTok version demonstrates superior coherence in artistic expression.

 For a promising artist like June Cavlan, it would be judicious to favor recording conditions that respect her natural body memory while progressively developing a technique adapted to the standing position.
-This approach would allow for preserving the authenticity of her expression while meeting the requirements of traditional stage performances.
+Cette approche would allow for preserving the authenticity of her expression while meeting the requirements of traditional stage performances.
 This reflection is part of a broader questioning of vocal jazz conventions, advocating for more rigorous respect for the individual body memory of singers to preserve their harmonic potential and vocal expressiveness.

 <div align="right">
 <em>Joachim Cohen<br />